garethjmsaunders/t4-add-toolbar-buttons-chrome/README.md

 - 🔁 **Clear the Cache** – Rebuild the T4 Cache

 > Use the **Options panel** to enable or disable individual buttons.

----

-## 📦 Installation in Chrome

-1. Download and unzip the extension folder
-2. Visit `chrome://extensions`
-3. Turn on **Developer mode** (top right)
-4. Click **Load unpacked**
-5. Select the unzipped folder

-The toolbar button should now appear in Chrome.